rvzm/junkii/README.md

 ---------------|----------
- jnki          | Primary flag, most functions require this weed          | Weed-related interactions require this sch2          | Mild-hard substances unlocked with this sch1          | full-hard substances unlocked with this
+ jnki          | Primary flag, most functions require this weed          | Weed-related interactions require this sch3          | Soft substances unlocked with this sch2          | Mild substances unlocked with this sch1          | Hard substances unlocked with this

 ## Contact
 I can be contacted at irc.irc-nerds.net in #fuknz, #bots, and #nerds